 Along the way, you are rewarded with amazing views of the coast and lighthouse as you walk through the often foggy forest.

 The trail ends at the awe-inspiring overlook.
-Here you can take in the panoramic views and enjoy the peaceful sound of the surf below.
+Here, you can take in the panoramic views and enjoy the peaceful sound of the surf below.

 Where to Stay Near Cape Flattery

-Washington’s coast is an incredible place to visit with its stunning views, exciting wildlife, and diverse cultural heritage.
+The Washington Coast is an incredible place to visit with its stunning views, exciting wildlife, and diverse cultural heritage.

 From the tide pools of Olympic National Park to the rugged shores of Cape Flattery and the extended beach of Long Beach Peninsula, there are plenty of incredible places to explore.